 Developmental Literacy is a form of literacy instruction that takes a child's stage, age, and levels of exposure into consideration.
 In essence, it provides developmentally appropriate literacy instruction.
 Our Developmental Literacy Program (DLP) is individualized for each young child.
 We believe that child development begins at conception and so our DLP curriculum starts there.
 We infuse each developmental support session with literacy-based activities and interventions.
 Our mission is to help develop life-long readers from birth, starting as early as possible.

-The DLP is guided by the Cradling Literacy approach, which is a field-tested instructional framework developed by the national early learning advocacy organization, Zero To Three.
+The DLP is guided by the Cradling Literacy approach, which is a field-tested instructional framework developed by Zero To Three, a national early learning advocacy organization.
 Although the original approach is geared towards training teachers, we have modified it to suit parents and individual families.